scribe-security/docs/docs/CLI/valint/README.md

 ## Filtering output of report

 Filter your integrity check results by running `valint report -I <option>`.
 Specify one of the following options:
-* `Validated` - Recieve information of all files/packages that are validated.
+* `Validated` - Receive information on all files/packages that are validated.
-* `Modified` - Recieve information of all files/packages in which a change was dedtected.
+* `Modified` - Receive information on all files/packages in which a change was detected.
-* `Not_Covered`, `Not_Validated` - Recieve information of all files/packages that the current release of `valint` was unable to confirm validation.
+* `Not_Covered`, `Not_Validated` - Receive information of all files/packages that the current release of `valint` was unable to confirm validation.

 ### Requesting detail type
 To request the type of output information, run `valint report -S <option>`.
 Specify one of the following options: